Skip to main content

 Engineering & Permitting Requirements

 Second-story additions in Boise require a higher level of engineering documentation than any other residential remodeling project.
 The City of Boise and Ada County both require stamped structural engineering plans before issuing a building permit.
-This is not a formality — it is a safety requirement that protects your family and your investment.
+This is not a formality — it is a safety requirement that protects your family and your investment, and the plan-review process exists specifically to catch missing details before construction starts.

 Licensed Structural Engineer

-A PE-licensed structural engineer must evaluate the existing structure, design the new second-floor framing system, and produce stamped drawings.
-The engineer calculates dead loads (structure, roofing, finishes), live loads (occupants, furniture), snow loads (Boise's ground snow load is 25 psf per Idaho code), and wind loads.
-These calculations determine beam sizes, connection details, and any foundation reinforcement requirements.
+A PE-licensed Idaho structural engineer must evaluate the existing structure, design the new second-floor framing system, and produce stamped drawings.
+The engineer calculates dead loads (structure, roofing, finishes), live loads (occupants, furniture), snow loads per the adopted edition of the IRC and any local amendments, wind loads per ASCE 7, and seismic loads per the applicable seismic design category.
+These calculations determine joist and beam sizes, connection hardware, hold-down placement, shear-wall schedules, and any foundation reinforcement requirements.

 Foundation Reinforcement (If Needed)

 If the structural engineer determines that the existing foundation cannot support the additional load, reinforcement is specified before construction begins.
-Common methods include underpinning (excavating alongside existing footings and pouring deeper, wider concrete), helical pier installation at concentrated load points, and carbon fiber strap reinforcement for foundation walls showing signs of lateral stress.
-The reinforcement work must be inspected and approved before framing proceeds.
+Methods include underpinning, sister footings, helical piers, and carbon-fiber strap reinforcement for foundation walls showing signs of lateral stress.
+The reinforcement work has its own inspection sequence and must be signed off before framing proceeds.

 The permit package submitted to the City of Boise or Ada County Development Services includes the structural engineer's stamped plans, architectural drawings, mechanical (HVAC) plans, electrical plans, and plumbing plans.
-The project typically requires 6 to 10 inspections throughout construction: foundation reinforcement, floor framing, wall framing, roof framing, mechanical rough-in, insulation, and final.
-Plan review in the Boise metro currently takes 4 to 8 weeks depending on department workload.
+The project typically requires 6 to 10 inspections throughout construction: foundation reinforcement, floor framing, wall framing, roof framing, mechanical rough-ins, insulation, drywall, and final.
+Plan review in the Boise metro currently runs roughly 4 to 8 weeks depending on department workload and resubmittal cycles; we factor that into the contractual schedule, not the marketing schedule.

-New second-story construction in Idaho must meet the current International Energy Conservation Code (IECC) as adopted by the state.
-This means R-49 ceiling insulation, R-20 wall insulation (or R-13 cavity plus R-5 continuous), and Energy Star-rated windows.
+New second-story construction in Idaho must meet the current International Energy Conservation Code edition as adopted by the state and any local amendments — verify current code.
+As a general framing reference, that has historically meant R-49 ceiling insulation, R-20 wall insulation or equivalent R-13 cavity plus R-5 continuous, and Energy Star-rated windows.
 The new second floor will be significantly more energy-efficient than the existing first floor in most older Boise homes, which often have minimal insulation by modern standards.
+Many homeowners use the project as an opportunity to air-seal and re-insulate the existing first-floor exterior walls at the same time.

 Phase 1: Must Vacate (3–6 Weeks)

 During roof removal, floor framing, wall framing, and roof sheathing, the house is partially open to weather.
-Heavy equipment operates overhead, and structural safety zones restrict movement through the home.
+Heavy equipment operates overhead, structural safety zones restrict movement through the home, and noise is constant during the workday.
 Most families relocate during this phase.
-In Boise, short-term furnished rentals in the $2,000–$3,500/month range are available in most neighborhoods, and extended-stay hotels near the Boise Towne Square area offer weekly rates.
-We provide a detailed construction schedule so you can book accommodations with specific move-out and move-back dates.
+In Boise, short-term furnished rentals in the $2,000–$3,500/month range are available in most neighborhoods, and extended-stay hotels near Boise Towne Square or along the I-84 corridor offer weekly rates.
+We provide a detailed construction schedule so you can book accommodations with specific move-out and move-back dates and avoid paying for empty nights on either side.

 Phase 2: Can Stay with Disruption (6–14 Weeks)